View Full Important Safety Information

 These are not all of the possible side effects of INGREZZA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Please see INGREZZA full Prescribing Information.
+Please see INGREZZA full Product Information.